Share this Post

 With some adaptations and creativity, and maybe a little shift in your mindset, you can still train for trail running even if the closest thing to a trail is your local city park.

-The key point is to understand that running is not always enough.
 While you may not be able to replicate the exact vertical gain of the races you have in your calendar, or the ideal elevation prescribed by your training plan, you can mimic the intensity to simulate it and train your muscles to develop almost the same adaptations.

 Strength and conditioning